FESTIVALS | SEASONAL EVENTS | POPULAR SHOWS

 La Fête des Tuileries | Now – August 26

 Métro : Tuileries (1)

 Throughout the summer holidays, Tuileries garden will set up one of the best fairs in Paris for the kids to enjoy throughout the summer.
 Trampolines, rides, bumper cars, and cotton candy will make this a fun day out for the family, whilst enjoying one of the most beautiful locations in Paris.

-Nuit aux Invalides | June 27 – September 1
+Nuit aux Invalides | Now – September 1

 Place des Invalides, 75007 Paris

 Metro : La Tour Maubourg, Varennes, Invalides, Saint Francois-Xavier (8, 13)